ndexnetwork/NDX/README.md

 # NDX
 NDX is the ethereum based ERC20 token for nDEX.

-NDX total supply 		 : 15 billions
+NDX total supply 		 : 15 billion

-NDX for team/company		 : 2 billions  (13.33% will be stored/locked for a minimum period
+NDX for team/company		 : 2 billion  (13.33% will be stored/locked for a minimum period
 				   of 6 months.)

 NDX for community	         : 1 billion (Airdrop, bounty, special offer, advisers)

-NDX for sell		   	 : 12 billions ( Those who donate 0.001-0.1ETH to us through
+NDX for sell		   	 : 12 billion
-				    our contract address, will get NDX at 10000000NDX / 1ETH rate.

 # Corresponding wallets